This post may contain affiliate links. Disclosure here.

 Despite that, I will see it anyway.
 I also think casting Daisy Edgar Jones as Kya was a smart move.
 I’m not sure if this will make sense, but Kya and Daisy have the same vibe and I’m here for it.

 Have you read this book or watched the movie version?
 I’d love to hear your thoughts!
-If you haven’t read this book but want to, grab a copy below!
+Grab a copy here if you haven’t read this book but want to.